top of page

 About 'Me,': Kevin T. Mason, PhD

 Aside from 'Notes on Iowa' and teaching, I also seek to serve my community in a variety of ways.
-I currently serve on the Board of Directors for Wright on the Park, the non-profit group that owns and maintains the only remaining Frank Lloyd Wright designed hotel, Mason City's Historic Park Inn.
-I also serve on the Board of Directors for the Winnebago Historical Society, an organization that operates the Mansion Museum of Forest City, Heritage Park of North Iowa, and the Leibrand-Whiteis Research Center.
-The Preservation Iowa Board of Directors provides me with opportunities to serve at the state-level, and I continue to work on the organization's 'Most Endangered Buildings' program, the 'Iowa Preservation At It's Best' Awards, and in other capacities.
-I also serve as the Program Director for the National History Day in Iowa Prairie School District Contest hosted at Waldorf University.
+I currently serve on the Board of Trustees for the State Historical Society of Iowa.
+In the past, I've served on the Board of Directors for Wright on the Park, the non-profit group that owns and maintains the only remaining Frank Lloyd Wright-designed hotel: Mason City's Historic Park Inn.
+I also served on the Board of Directors for the Winnebago Historical Society.
+This organization operates the Mansion Museum of Forest City, Heritage Park of North Iowa, and the Leibrand-Whiteis Research Center.
+The Preservation Iowa Board of Directors provided me with an opportunity to serve at the state-level, and I worked on the organization's 'Most Endangered Buildings' program, the 'Iowa Preservation At Its Best' Awards, and in other capacities.
+I also served as the Program Director for the National History Day in Iowa Prairie School District Contest hosted at Waldorf University.
 Nationally, I serve as the Tresurer for the Society of Historians for the Gilded Age and Progressive Era.

-I currently reside in Mason City, Iowa, with my wife Marissa, and our Scottish Terrier, Arthur.
+I currently reside in Waterloo, Iowa, with my wife Marissa.

 I try to stay active creating, and a few of my recent publications include: